 Low back pain is primarily caused by joints between the vertebrae (the bones in your spine) becoming irritated.
-Discomfort can be felt in various ways (e.g. achy, dull or sharp pain), but when the nerves in your back are pinched, by inflammation or a disc bulge, then you may also experience numbness, tingling or pain in your legs.
+This discomfort can be felt in various ways (e.g. achy, dull or sharp pain).
+But when nerves in your back are pinched, by inflammation or a disc bulge.
+Then you may also experience numbness, tingling or pain in your legs.

 Irritation is caused by one of three forms of stress on your body:

 - emotional or, more commonly,